jscalvert/rattling-site/content/docs/background/landauer-blowtorch.md

 author: Pavel Chvykov
 ---

-This classic no-go theorem from 1975 [[[[https://journals.aps.org/pra/abstract/10.1103/PhysRevA.12.636|Phys Rev A 12:636–638, 1975]]] was a response to the persistent hope in statistical physics to formulate a general "nonequilibrium Boltzmann distribution" – i.e., to express the nonequilibrium steady-state probability of any given state in terms of only *local* observables at that state.
+This classic no-go theorem from 1975  \[[Phys Rev A 12:636–638, 1975](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.12.636)]  was a response to the persistent hope in statistical physics to formulate a general "nonequilibrium Boltzmann distribution" – i.e., to express the nonequilibrium steady-state probability of any given state in terms of only *local* observables at that state.
 Landauer showed that this is in general impossible by providing a counter-example, illustrated in this picture:

 ![image](blowtorch.png)